 Do you have any bedtime rituals that help you sleep well?

 Lately, I have been rubbing essential oils on my temples to help me unwind.
 This makes me feel SO relaxed and loosens a lot of tension.
-I also like to do some light stretching if my body is feeling tight, and I make a warm cup of my favorite turmeric tea and take a few drops of CBD oil.
+I also like to do some light stretching if my body is feeling tight, and I make a warm cup of my favorite turmeric tea.
 This really gets the job done, and it never makes me feel groggy in the AM.

 What is your idea of beauty?
 Internal, external, or both?

 As corny as it sounds, I don’t think anyone needs to look a certain way to be beautiful.
 I think beauty is all about being kind, self-aware, open, and being unapologetically yourself.
 There’s truly nothing more beautiful than someone who is so in tune with who they are, and so shamelessly themselves.
 That confidence is always so radiating, and something I’ve always admired.

 I have three main philosophies when it comes to wellness.
 The first one is to never forget that your mental wellness is just as important as your physical!
 It doesn’t matter how many celery juices you’re drinking or how often you take your vitamins if you’re not taking care of your mental health too.
 I’m an avid believer that wellness begins from your insides.

 Secondly, strive to eat less out of boxes, and more whole foods from the earth.
 It can really be that simple!
 We’re all bombarded with new wellness / health products left and right nowadays, but things like elixirs and lyposophic vitamins are just extra.
 These are all nice things, (and I’ll admit, I can be a huge sucker for them all!) but I always like to tell someone who is just starting their wellness journey to start with the basics, like eating more whole, colorful, nutrient dense foods.
 You’d be surprised how much this can affect your mood and overall body, it’ll make you feel more energized and full of life.